-A lot of that investment will head toward mobile CRM applications, which connect the system to a whole lot more users.
-Here are some of the good ones.
+Given users' fondness for mobile CRM, use of mobile CRM apps will continue to grow.
+Here is a short list of useful mobile CRM apps.
 (If you have some favorites that aren't mentioned here, use the comment form at the bottom of the article to let us know your favorite.)

 Box.net Mobile: Box.net Mobile is a favorite of Martin Schneider, senior director of marketing at SugarCRM.
 Box.net lets you organize and view all of your content online in a file/folder structure.
 Any of these folders can be rapidly turned into a webpage.
+Files can be viewed in 100-plus formats, including full-screen presentation mode.
 Widgets can be created to share files on a webpage or blog.
-The company has now rolled it out to the iPhone, iPad, BlackBerry and Android.
+The company offers the app for iPhone, iPad, BlackBerry and Android.

 Salesforce Chatter: Robin Daniels, director of product marketing at Salesforce.com (NYSE: CRM), said Chatter is the company's most successful product launch ever, in use by more than 80,000 companies worldwide.